Skip to main content

 According to Minnesota's state demographer, by 2030, 21 percent of Minnesota's population will be over the age of 65, compared to 12 percent in 2000.
 This trend has enormous implications for health care services in rural areas, which already are burdened by fewer health care resources and a larger percent of elderly residents.

 Palliative Care.
 This presentation defines the components and importance of palliative care, discusses approaches and interventions to help patients and families identify and communicate goals for care, especially in the home care setting, and discusses ways professional staff can support patients and families who are "not ready" for hospice.
 Presented by Shiri Etzioni, MD, Lyn Ceronsky, APRN, MS, and Virginia Bender, RN, BS of Transitions and Life Choices, University of Minnesota Medical Center, Fairview Health Services.
-(57-minute recorded Webinar) Handout (42-page PowerPoint PDF)
+(57-minute recorded Webinar) Handout (42-slide PowerPoint PDF)